 Abscesses and cysts

 Are dental x-rays safe?

 We are all exposed to natural radiation in our environment.
 Digital x-rays produce a significantly lower level of radiation compared to traditional dental x-rays.
-Also, since digital x-rays are captured electronically instead of with film, there is no need to develop the images, thus eliminating the disposal of harmful waste and chemicals into the environment.
+Also, since digital x-rays are captured electronically instead of with film, there is no need to develop the images.
+This eliminates the need to dispose harmful waste and chemicals into the environment.

-Even though digital x-rays produce a low level of radiation and are considered very safe, dentists still limit the patient’s exposure to radiation.
+Even though digital x-rays produce a low level of radiation and are considered very safe, we still limit our patient’s exposure to radiation.
 These precautions include only taking x-rays that are necessary and using lead aprons to protect the body.